 Ex: Illinois - Flood Prevention District Act helps finance adaptation; district can apply for funds, issue bonds, acquire property via eminent domain, etc. “The District shall direct the county to use moneys in the County Flood Prevention Occupation Tax Fund"

-Setbacks establish a distance from a boundary line where building is prohibited.
+Setbacks establish a distance from a boundary line where building or site disturbance is prohibited.
 Coastal development is regulated by a shoreline setback, often measured from the mean low water line.
 Some localities impose tiered setbacks based on flood risks, erosion-rates, or elevation.
-Used in combination with a prohibition on hard coastal armoring, these requirements can preserve space for the SLR impact of inward migration of beaches & wetlands.
+Used in combination with a prohibition on hard coastal armoring, these requirements can allow adaptation to SLR by preserving open space for the inward migration of beaches & wetlands.

 Ex: NC increased oceanfront setbacks based on long-term average annual shoreline change rates.
 Setback distance determined by proposed structure’s size + a setback factor of 2 (if shoreline erosion is 2 feet or less).
 So, structures < 5,000 sq. ft. = 60 ft setback or 30x setback factor.
 Structures >100,000 sq. ft. = 180 ft setback or 90 times the setback factor.

 Ex.
 Kauai, Hi innovative shoreline setback, applicable to all land within 500 ft./ adjacent to the shoreline.
 Setbacks for larger parcels (lot depth > 160 ft.) are 40 ft. plus 70x or 100x the annual coastal erosion rate, based on building footprint.
 The annual coastal erosion rate is amended annually, creating, in practice, a rolling setback.
 The ordinance also prohibits shoreline armoring or dune alterations, without variances.